Learning In Chaos: Efficient Autoscaling and Self-Healing for Multi-Party Distributed Training: Cluster Monitor and Peer Negotiation

 Table \ref{tab:commands} summarizes the scaling primitives used in Chaos.
 Scale-out causes the most delay due to the need to synchronize training state, while others involve only light communication delays that are negligible.
 For their implementation details, please go to Section \ref{sec:peer-negotiation-protocols}.

-\textbf{Network Resource Monitoring.} When a new node joins, Chaos invokes Algorithms \ref{alg:OptimalPartition} and \ref{alg:FeasibleAllocation}, which rely on propagation delay $t_{u\rightarrow v_{\text{new}}}^{\text{prop}}$, transmission delay $t_{u\rightarrow v_{\text{new}}}^{\text{trans}}$, and synchronization delay $\tau_u^{\text{sync}}$.
-At this point, the cluster monitor activates network resource monitoring.
+\textbf{Network Resource Monitoring.} When a new node joins, Chaos invokes Algorithm \ref{alg:FeasibleAllocation}, which relies on propagation delay $t_{u\rightarrow v_{\text{new}}}^{\text{prop}}$, transmission delay $t_{u\rightarrow v_{\text{new}}}^{\text{trans}}$, and synchronization delay $\tau_u^{\text{sync}}$.
+At this point, network resource monitoring is activated.
 Propagation and transmission delays are measured using iperf, while synchronization delay is measured with timestamps, one recorded before and one after all-reduce.
 Their difference gives the synchronization delay.
-Since iperf is costly, Chaos measures network resources only when needed, typically during scale-out and connect-link.
+Since resource monitoring is expensive, Chaos measures these metrics asynchronously and only when necessary.